codecrafters-io/build-your-own-grep/stage_descriptions/printing-matches-01-ku5.md

 Grep also uses its exit code to indicate whether any matches were found:

-- If the input line matches the pattern, your program should exit with code `0` (success)
+- If the input line matches the pattern, the program exits with code `0` (success).
-- If the input line does not match the pattern, your program should exit with code `1` (no match)
+- If the input line does not match the pattern, the program exits with code `1` (no match).

 ### Tests